ryukirisame/learningjs/enumerability&ownership.md

 3. Own property or inherited property from the prototype chain.

 - Enumerability refers to whether a property of an object can be listed in a loop that iterates over the properties of that object, such as for...in, Object.keys(), or similar methods.
+- All properties, enumerable or not, string or symbol, own or inherited, can be accessed with dot notation or bracket notation.

 ## What is an Enumerable Property?
 - Enumerable properties are those properties whose internal enumerable flag is set to true.
 So, they are included in a loop or method that iterates over an object's properties.